liquibase/liquibase-contribute-site/docs/extensions/guides/additional-databases/sql-generator.md

     SqlGenerator-->>Executor: Returns correct SQL for Statement
 ```

+!!! example

-For example, when parsing a changelog file, Liquibase creates a `CreateTableChange` object with the table name and column definitions specified in the changelog file.
+    When parsing a changelog file, Liquibase creates a `CreateTableChange` object with the table name and column definitions specified in the changelog file.
     When the Change is "executed", it will first create a `CreateTableStatement` object containing the same information and pass that to the `Executor`.
     Liquibase will then go through all the available `SqlGenerators` that say they support `CreateTableStatement` for the given database and use the one with the
     highest priority to come up with the actual SQL to run in order to create the table.

+## Implementation Overview

-There will be existing `SqlGenerator` classes for all `SqlStatement`, and they will try to be database-generic, but sometimes the SQL is not valid for your database.
+When adding support for a new Database, there will be existing `SqlGenerator` classes for all `SqlStatement` objects.
+They will try to be database-generic, but sometimes the SQL is not valid for your database.

-For example, the default `AddColumnGenerator` may return `"alter table "+dialect.quoteName(tableName) + " add column ..."`
-but for MySQL specifically it must be `"alter table "+dialect.quoteName(tableName) + " modify column ..."`.
+It is usually easiest to subclass the existing SqlGenerator to leverage the standard logic, but it's not necessary.

+The naming pattern tends to be "SqlStatementType" + "Generator".
+For example, AddColumnStatement -> AddColumnGenerator.
+Database-specific classes append the database name to the end, like `AddColumnStatementOracle`.

 Defining database-specific functionality tends to be writing `if (database instanceof ExampleDatabase)` blocks
 around the non-standard calls.
 Using "instanceof" means the block will apply to any subclasses of the given database.
-For example, if your database is PostgreSQL compatible and therefore your Database class extensions `PostgresDatabase` then all the
-`if (database instanceof PostgresDatabase)` checks will be used for your database as well.

-### Implementing
+!!! example

+    The default `AddColumnGenerator` may return `"alter table "+dialect.quoteName(tableName) + " add column ..."`
+    but `AddColumnGeneratorMysql` will override it to be `"alter table "+dialect.quoteName(tableName) + " modify column ..."`.

 When adding support for a new Database, there will be existing `SqlGenerator` implementations for all `SqlStatement` types.
 It is usually easiest to subclass the existing SqlGenerator to leverage the standard logic, but it's not necessary.